 - An interface that is so designed to be so easy, even the least tech-savvy person can use it well

-- Its rate is one of the most affordable in the market, costing less than $4 per month
+- Its rate is one of the most affordable in the market, costing only $7 a month

 Granted, it isn’t the best solution for cloud storage (see pCloud for that instead).

-Still, with 600 Petabytes GB stored and over 30 billion files recovered thus far, it really is the best choice for simple and convenient backing up of your computer files.
+Still, with over an exabyte (1 billion GB) of data stored thus far, it really is the best choice for simple and convenient backing up of your computer files.

 6 Things We Love About Backblaze